 Author: Tarō Gomi

 As a country of animation and picture books, Japan’s picture books are always full of visual interest.
-In the important work "Whale" by the famous Japanese children's book writer Gomi Taro, the shape, outline, and color of the whale are used to develop the structure and interest of the story, emphasizing the elements of pictures and highlighting the characteristics of picture books.
+In the important work "Whale" by the famous Japanese children's book writer Gomi Taro, the shape, outline, and color of the whale are used to develop the structure and interest of the story, emphasizing the elements of the pictures and highlighting the characteristics in the picture books.
 Reading this book, readers have to look at pictures and combine text narratives to feel and understand its interest and appeal.
 This feature also makes the book unique in reading interest and value.